harshitabhambhani/100-days-verification-challenge/day-08/README.md

-# 100 Days Verification Challenge - Day 8
+# 100 Days Verification Challenge - Day 8 - Combinational circuits

 ## 1. What is a Buffer?
 What are its applications?